Admissions requirements for MA programs in Psychology- Applied Behavior Analysis:

 Deadlines and Notice of Decision:

-Our Master of Applied Behavioral Analysis is available to begin in Fall semesters only.
+Our Master of Applied Behavior Analysis program is available to begin in the Fall semesters only.
 The application deadline is February 1st of each year.
-Students can expect a decision 4-6 weeks after the application deadline.
-Accepted students may be requested for an interview
+Students can expect a decision on or about April 15.
+Accepted students may be requested for an interview.

 Due to the competitive nature of this program, we require a nonrefundable “competitive program deposit” of $150.00 within 10 days of acceptance.
 This deposit is used to ensure your space in the program.
 The deposit is applied to your first registration as a matriculated student in the Fall semester immediately following your acceptance.
 If we do not hear from you within 10 days, we will assume you have selected an alternative direction, and we will close your matriculation.